St. Croix River Water Levels Threaten To Reach Historic Lows If Drought Conditions Continue

 “The last time my husband and I were down here, like you said, the water was far beyond, you probably couldn’t even come down past that path,” said Stacey Roberson.

 “We’ve had the kids pulled out of school a few times to sandbag.
-It’s a dicey deal sometimes,” said Mary from Stillwater.READ MORE: Property Owners Sue Gov. Walz Over Eviction Moratorium As State Lawmakers Agree On 'Off-Ramp' Plan For Ban
+It’s a dicey deal sometimes,” said Mary from Stillwater.READ MORE: Minneapolis Police Once Again Reopen Streets In Uptown Amid Protests

 Although they love walking along the river and counting the water marks from previous floods, many hope this drought will end soon.